 The St. Lawrence Flatlands Unit Management Plan (UMP) is a continuation of the former Brasher UMP, but the unit has been expanded to include several other state forests and detached forest preserve parcels not included in the former Brasher unit.
 The UMP process consists of several steps: create detailed maps of the unit; inventory the wildlife and natural resources found on the unit; map the current infrastructure and proposed new facilities; and plan future management actions and public use.

 The first phase of UMP preparation is completed and a draft is available for public review.
 The draft plan is linked below and is also available on CD or for review in our Watertown or Potsdam offices.
 A public meeting was held December 1, 2014.
 Written comments were accepted until January 15, 2015.
-Any individual or group who would like to provide input or comments on the future management of this unit can mail Forester Aaron Graves at NYSDEC, 6739 US Highway 11, Potsdam, NY, 13676 or e-mail Region 6 Unit Management Plan .
-Public comments received before August 31, 2012 can be incorporated into the draft UMP.
+Any individual or group who would like to provide comments on the future management of this unit can contact Forester Aaron Graves at NYSDEC, 6739 US Highway 11, Potsdam, NY, 13676 or e-mail Region 6 Unit Management Plan.